 Project leader: Filip Arnberg.
 Researcher: Mimmie Willebrand.
 PhD student: Kristina Bondjers.
-Project assistant: Ida Hensler, Rebecca Altschul.
+Project assistant: Julia Heinsoo, Erik Johansson, Tobias Tenglin.

-This project concerns psychological aspects of psychiatric morbidity related to highly stressful events.
-Research on how humans respond to stressful and potentially traumatic life events have flourished, yet there is still a lack of consensus about how PTSD should be conceptualized and diagnosed, as well as a scarcity of prospective studies on the impact of PTSD on functional impairment and health costs.

-This project aims to advance our understanding of posttraumatic stress by investigating the prevalence, course and correlations among stress reactions and related psychopathology, functional disability and health-economic aspects.
-It will also examine patterns of distress related to core symptoms and more peripheral symptoms, and their predictive validity for the course and severity of the disorder.
-To accomplish this task, a longitudinal study is prepared in which we will follow a cohort of adults with a recent experience of a traumatic event recruited among patients in primary and outpatient psychiatric care as well as among individuals not seeking out healthcare services.

-The significant changes to the diagnosis of PTSD in the new editions of the diagnostic manuals bring about new sets of criteria that need to be evaluated.
-A second aim of the project is therefore to evaluate current and novel methods of assessing PTSD.
-This project will thus provide valuable data on psychometric properties of several assessment methods commonly used in research and clinical settings.
+There is a lack of consensus about how PTSD should be conceptualized and diagnosed, as well as a scarcity of prospective studies on the impact of PTSD on functional impairment and health costs.
+This project aims to advance our understanding of posttraumatic stress by investigating the prevalence, course, and associations among stress reactions and related psychopathology, functional disability, and health-economic aspects.
+It also examines patterns of distress related to core symptoms and more peripheral symptoms, and their predictive validity for the course and severity of the disorder.
+To accomplish this task, a longitudinal study is in progress in which a cohort of adults with a recent experience of a traumatic event is recruited among patients in primary and outpatient psychiatric care as well as among individuals not seeking out healthcare services.
+A second aim of the project is to evaluate current and novel methods of assessing PTSD.
+This project thus provides valuable data on psychometric properties of several assessment methods commonly used in research and clinical settings.